go-i2p/go-sam-go/datagram3/DOC.md

 in long-running sessions, or when you want to force fresh NAMING LOOKUP operations.

-⚠️ WARNING: Clearing cache will cause subsequent resolutions to perform network I/O. ⚠️ Only clear cache if necessary (testing, memory pressure, or security concerns).

 Applications with memory constraints may want to implement periodic cache clearing or LRU eviction policies on top of this basic cache.